 - You can book right up until shortly before check-in closes (around 20 minutes before departure).
 However, we do sell out at times, especially over summer, so we recommend that you book in advance.

 - At present our tours operate every Saturday and Sunday (weather permitting).

 Do I have to pay for my infant?

 - All children, from zero to 15 years inclusive, must pay the child price.
 There is no free admission for infants.
 It is very important that you include all children, including any infants, accompanying you when you make your booking.

-- Yes, we offer Family Discounts for up to 2 Adults and 2 Children.
-Prices are on the website.
+- Yes, we offer discounted family passes for up to 2 Adults and 2 Children.
+View prices and book online here.

-Do you offer birthday and local resident discounts?
+Do you offer birthday or local resident discounts?

-- We don’t offer birthday or local residents discounts, sorry.
+- Sorry, we don’t offer birthday or local residents discounts.